maxcorbeau/dorel.github.io/service-manual/global-design-framework/design-manifesto.md

 > -- <cite>Henk Jan Gerzee</cite>

-(source: from [Digital Culture](/service-manual/vision/digital-culture.html)) Additions are then directly in the main source (Dorel.IO framework) and is then by definition globally available.
+(source: from [Digital Culture](/service-manual/vision/digital-culture.html)) Additions are then directly in the main source (Dorel.IO framework) and is then by definition **directly globally available**.

 ## Design with purpose:
 Designing without purpose is decoration.
 This usually clutters information.